larpen dames vrijgezellenfeest

 'Larp is an improvisational play (without an audience) with a theme where getting absorbed in the story is central.
 You invent a role for yourself: a character with a background and your own character traits.
 Anything goes, as long as it fits the theme in which the adventure takes place.
 Then you react from your role to the situations that arise during the adventure.
 In order for everything to be fair and run smoothly, there are some rules of the game that everyone abides by.'

-LARPING: FANTASY HEROES
+FANTASY HEROES

-3,5 hours 7-40
+3,5 hours 7-45

-- team building, creative, exploring together, outdoor -
+collaborative, creative, exploring together, outdoor

 Larp is a medium like a book, theater, play, film or television program.
 Larp can be used to tell a story, experience a character or alternate reality, or solve a puzzle plot.
 In addition, Larp can be seen as a form of art: participants in a Larp event collectively create an experience that touches them emotionally.